Science Fairs: The Missing Piece of the Education Puzzle

 I hope that all schools can have science clubs so that students have another way to learn, be curious, and have the freedom to explore any topic they want.
 The biggest takeaway for me is that the club has encouraged me to continue expanding my scientific knowledge, not just for the sake of my grades, but because I now believe I can help change the world for the better.

-Brayden Noh has participated in many science fairs and has received several honors and recognitions, including winning 2nd place at the ISEF Grand Award.
+Brayden Noh has participated in many science fairs and has received several honours and recognitions, including winning 2nd place at the ISEF Grand Award.
 He is an associate member of Sigma Xi Research Honor Society and has been published in Elsevier’s Journal of Energy Storage, as well as SAE International Journal of Electrified Vehicles and IEEE.
 Currently he lives in Alabama and researches hybrid electric vehicles.